mongodb/specifications/source/gridfs/gridfs-spec.rst

   :chunkSize: the size, in bytes, of each data chunk of this file.
 This value is configurable by file.
 The default is 255KB.
   :uploadDate: the date and time this file was added to GridFS, stored as a BSON datetime value.
 The value of this
     field MUST be the datetime when the upload completed, not the datetime when it was begun.
-  :md5: a hash of the contents of the stored file
+  :md5: DEPRECATED, a hash of the contents of the stored file
   :filename: the name of this stored file; this does not need to be unique
   :contentType: DEPRECATED, any MIME type, for application use only
   :aliases: DEPRECATED, for application use only